 How to Identify DDoS Attacks

 DDoS attacks typically cause availability and service issues.
 But availability and service issues – such as slow webpages – are normal occurrences on a network.
-This setback makes detecting DDoS attacks a challenge, especially when you are not suspecting foul play.
+This setback makes detecting DDoS attacks challenging, especially when you do not suspect foul play.

 Below are network and service behaviors that may suggest a DDoS attack.
 The occurrence of any of them should worry you:

-– Firstly: a particular or several I.P. addresses make consecutive and often similar requests over a short period.
+1) A particular or several IP addresses make consecutive and often similar requests over a short period.

-– Secondly: A surge of traffic appears to come from users with similar characteristics, behaviors, devices, geographical location, or browser.
+2) A surge of traffic appears to come from users with similar characteristics, behaviors, devices, geographical locations, or browsers.

-This behavior can also help I.T. support teams identify the type of DDoS attack in question.
+This behavior can also help IT support teams identify the type of DDoS attack.
 For instance, a 503 error likely indicates a protocol-based or network-centric DDoS attack.